rickardlindberg/rickardlindberg.me/writing/output-tracking-vs-mocks/index.markdown

 In order to write those test, we need a way to control the outside world to simulate that a given set of command line arguments are present.
-We also need a way to observe what commands were run.
+We also need a way to observe what commands are run.

 We can solve the first part by passing simulated command line arguments to `create_null`.
 The test then becomes this: